 You can share the link to different social media groups to gather an audience.
 Personally, I don’t do it often for I always go for quality.
-I am at my happiest when I manage to create an impact to a single person on what I have written rather than a huge number if they just read my post to kill time.
+I am at my happiest when I manage to create an impact on a single person on what I have written rather than a huge number if they just read my post to kill time.
 Just my opinion of course.

 4. Make your title simple

-There are 2 titles in WordPress, your main title and your SEO title.
+There are 2 titles in WordPress, your main title, and your SEO title.
 SEO title is the one that should be keyword rich.
-Example, imagine when someone tries to search about interview tips.
+Example, imagine when someone tries to search for interview tips.
 A title with “10 Interview Tips” has more chances to come up in the search result rather than “Interview Wisdoms to get by”.
 SEO title and the main title does not have to be different.
 I will write more extensively about WordPress next time!